 For more attacks: Apply dancing property to DemonRazor and wield Cutter

-For harder hits: Wield only Cutter with enhancements to +5 Keen and a burst property (flaming, shocking, or icy), and a differing energy bonus damage (flaming, shock, or frost)
+For harder hits: Wield only Cutter with enhancements to +5 Keen, a burst property (flaming, shocking, or icy), and a differing energy bonus damage (flaming, shock, or frost)

 Magus Arcana: Arcane Accuracy, swift action, 1 point